shaunsingh/base16-nix/README.md

 - Returns support for obtaining color values from the color scheme
 - Added possibility to select a template type (`'default'`, `'color'`, etc)
+- Added possibility to use custom schemes by importing local files or remote repository
 - Removed unused files

 ## Usage